 The Grants Resource Center (GRC) provides personalized and comprehensive research/sponsored programs information.
 The GRC funding database is called GrantSearch and contains about 2,000 funding opportunities with most having annual competitions.

-InfoEd Global offers a database called SPIN it has over 40,000 opportunities from more than 10,000 sponsors -- SPIN User Guide
+InfoEd Global offers a database called the Sponsored Programs & Information Network (SPIN).
+SPIN contains over 40,000 opportunities from more than 10,000 sponsors.

-A listing of private entities which have recently awarded grants or contracts to UNO
+A list of top 100 foundations; non-profits who have awarded the university; private entities which have recently awarded grants or contracts to UNO.

-Students and employees travel grants to visit program managers, summer research and other UNO sponsored programs are listed here
+Students' and employees' travel grants to visit program managers, summer research, and other UNO sponsored programs.